napatech/dpdk/ntacc_readme.md

 | mbuf->batch_release_cb | Pointer to callback function called when the batch buffer is released<br>Must not be changed | Addition |

-### Batch buffer<a name="batchbuf"></a>
+### Batch Buffer<a name="batchbuf"></a>
-The batch buffer is different from the standard mbuf packet buffer as it contains a batch of packets and each packet contain a packet descriptor.
-When a mbuf that contains a batch buffer is received the `mbuf->buf_addr` variable will point to the beginning of the batch buffer.
+The batch buffer is different from the standard mbuf packet buffer as it contains a batch of packets and each packet contains a packet descriptor.
+When an mbuf that contains a batch buffer is received, the `mbuf->buf_addr` variable will point to the beginning of the batch buffer.
 The number of packets in the batch buffer are given by the variable `mbuf->batch_nb_packet`.
 The packet descriptor that is placed in front of each packet is shown below.

 The packet descriptor:
 ```